 The Halliwick Concept

-The Halliwick Concept was developed by the swimming instructor and engineer of hydromechanics James McMillan MBE. and his wife Phil McMillan, MBE. in the late 1940s and early 1950s.
-Since then, the concept has gradually spread out over the world.
-As a consequence the International Halliwick Association was established in Bad Ragaz, Switzerland, in 1994.
+The Halliwick Concept was developed by the swimming instructor and engineer of hydromechanics James McMillan MBE and his wife Phyl McMillan, MBE in the late 1940s and early 1950s.
+Since then, the Concept has gradually spread out over the world.
+As a consequence the International Halliwick Association (IHA) was established in Bad Ragaz, Switzerland, in 1994.

-Another description of what the Halliwick concept is has been written by Patrick Hastings, Chair of Halliwick AST – UK (Halliwick Association of Swimming Therapy), from material previously published by Halliwick AST and the International Halliwick Association (IHA).
+Another description about the Halliwick Concept was written by Patrick Hastings, Chair from 2000 – 2014 of the Halliwick Association of Swimming Therapy – UK (Halliwick AST) from material previously published by Halliwick AST and the IHA and can be accessed here.
 The Halliwick Concept: Developing the teaching of swimming to disabled people